GPotoshin/bri/README.md

 special tool.
 Most functionality is done, but I am debugging the attentinon block as it's hard to get all the calculations right and clean.

+## Matrices
+Every matrix is represented as consequent in memry rows that can also represent an array of vectors and the matrix multiplication is done with the convention line by line instead of classical line by column.
+I suspect that this approach should run as fast as block by block multiplication on GPU and CPU and we can avoid usage of transpositions.

+## Structure
+The code is devided in compute blocks, that are structures with weights, memory for caculus and methodes.
+Each compute block either `computes` by writing the result matrix to out field or `applys` by overiting the field.
+As the prototype is designed for CPU, I favoire `apply` methode where it's possible.
+Never the less sometimes we can set the out field to the input value in such case there will be 2 methods.

 ## Acheivements
 ### Tokeniser
 We have a tokeniser.
 As the example a text